 Although there's something, if we want to say there's something unethical about breaking off that way, then there might be, [00:54:00] you know, lines for further thought.
 But, if you have any thoughts on those ideas.

-Eyal Segal: I didn't think so much in these terms, but of course the structure of the story encourages us to this kind of phonological thinking of all kinds of relations between the two levels.
+Eyal Segal: I didn't think so much in these terms, but of course the structure of the story encourages us to this kind of analogical thinking of all kinds of relations between the two levels.

 So yeah, that's, that's definitely an interesting direction that the interpretation can take.